StadGent/fractal_styleguide_gent-base/components/31-molecules/teaser/README.md

 Use the teaser component in a <a href="{{path './collection.html'}}">collection</a> to show teasers of content.

-The teaser component is used on overview and on filter pages to show the overview of the content with links to the content.
-The teaser component can also be used on detail pages to show and link to related content.
+The teaser component is used in collections on overview and on filter pages to show the overview of the content with links to the content.
+The teaser component can also be used in a collection on detail pages to show and link to related content.

 ## When not to use this component